 If you currently have an employee performing exempt job duties, and the employee is being paid a salary of less than $43,888 per year, your ministry needs to do one of two things:

-Courts have created a ministerial exception that exempts clergy from federal wage and hour laws.
-It does not appear as though an increase to the minimum salary level would affect the ministerial exception.
-The ministerial exception is intended to apply only to pastors, ministers, or other employees who are ordained or who function in a similar religious capacity.
+Several courts have created a ministerial exception that exempts clergy from employment-related laws, while the Department of Labor (DOL) has mentioned the exception applying federal wage and hour laws in some instances.
+Generally, the exception applies to pastors, ministers, other ordained employees, or those who function in a similar religious capacity.
+Courts have used different criteria to evaluate who should be considered a minister for purposes of the exception.
 For non-clergy employees, ministries should follow FLSA rules and classify them as either exempt or non-exempt.

 *Note on the Salary Basis Test: Deductions made from wages for such items as cash or merchandise shortages, employer-required uniforms, and tools of the trade, are not legal to the extent that they reduce the wages of employees below the minimum rate required by the FLSA or reduce the amount of overtime pay due under the FLSA.2